Leopard facts: how leopards are different from other types of big cats

 Most big cats, including leopards, are classified in the genus Panthera.
 They’re the clawed cats of the wild that are among the biggest of their kind.

-Without the unmistakable mane of the lion, or streaky stripes of the tiger, the leopard is a member of the big cat family that often takes a back seat to the seemingly cooler cats on the block.
+Without the unmistakable mane of the lion, or streaky stripes of the tiger, the leopard is a member of the big cat family that might not be quite as recognizable throughout the world, unless you’ve been on an African safari.

 Leopards are the least social members of the big cat family